- Claiming a TPD Payout Through a Superannuation Fund

 - How Much Tax on TPD Payouts?

-- How Expert TPD Lawyers Help You Succeed
+- How Expert TPD Payout Lawyers Can Help Make a TPD Claim

-You could claim a TPD payout through your superannuation provider when an injury or illness prevents you from working again.
+You could claim a TPD payout through a super fund when an injury or illness prevents you from working again.
 Your disabling medical issue could be a physical injury, psychological disorder, chronic illness, or other medical concern.

-When you can’t work, a lump sum total permanent disability (TPD) payout is an essential source of income.
-Furthermore, many people don’t know:
+When you can’t work, a lump sum TPD payout is an essential source of income.
+In Australia, many people don’t know:

-- They have disability insurance coverage through their super fund
+- They have permanent disability insurance coverage through their super fund

-- How to have a successful TPD claim
+- How to have a successful TPD insurance claim

-- What they must do to make the most of their TPD benefits.
+- How to make the most of their permanent disability TPD insurance benefit.

 What is my TPD claim worth?